Skip to Content

 Mark and Lisa Treweek are the directors and owners of the zoo who together with their two sons, Cooper and William, have made the Zoo their life.
 “We bought a zoo” and we are very proud of what we have managed to achieve since buying the zoo in July 2023.
 Our two boys speak so casually about their parents owning a zoo, and they love every minute they get to spend here with us.
 We have a great team of staff who are passionate about sharing their animal care with our visitors and are constantly improving on the best standards of care we can achieve for our wildlife.

-The Zoo employs about twenty staff over a range of areas for areas including our visitors, animals and the grounds which includes maintenance and horticulture.
+The Zoo employs about twenty staff over a range of areas including our visitors, animals and the grounds which includes maintenance and horticulture.
 Being a small team, many of the team are cross trained and able to undertake the work across different areas including the husbandry of the animals.

 team